jamesr101/project-01/readme.md

 While the game is running, a function runs through the array of fish in play and moves each fish the corresponding amount within their movement patterns.

 A function was also created which checks if a fish has been caught.
-This runs through the array of fish in play to check if its location is the same of that of the submarine.
+This runs through the array of fish in play to check if its location is the same as that of the submarine.
 If it has been caught, it is removed from the array of fish in play and its corresponding points value to added to the player's score.

 Once I had this mechanics working, I worked on adding a timer countdown which displayed as an air supply within the player's air tank.
 The height of the air supply element is a proportion of the amount of time left.